Mahil-SA/Arrays/README EXP 7.md

     return 0;
 }

-//Program 4 (Find wether a string is a palindrome or not)
+//Program 4 (Find whether a string is a palindrome or not)
 #include<iostream>
 using namespace std;
 int main()